|

 However,

-the good news is that New Line Cinema, along with releasing
+good news is that New Line Cinema, along with

 in